bildungsroman/ifandonlyif.io/README.md

 User testing and debugging with actual users.
 ### Milestone 5
 _Due date: May 31st_
-- Soft launch of IFF to friends and family for testing
+- Get classmates/friends to sign up for initial testing
+- add Vue functionality to home page, so links go to specific ifflists
+- in mobile view, make "Add ifflist" link go to add ifflist view
 - Move user login/register/password interaction stuff into Vue views rather than Django views for better UX
 - Add email reminders (that can be turned on or off) for completing of tasks